AzureAD/azure-activedirectory-library-for-python/README.md

 ```

 ## Samples and Documentation
-[We provide a full suite of sample applications and documentation on GitHub](https://github.com/AzureADSamples) to help you get started with learning the Azure Identity system.
+We provide a full suite of [sample applications on GitHub](https://github.com/azure-samples?q=adal) and an [Azure AD developer landing page](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-developers-guide) to help you get started with learning the Azure Identity system.
 This includes tutorials for native clients such as Windows, Windows Phone, iOS, OSX, Android, and Linux.
 We also provide full walkthroughs for authentication flows such as OAuth2, OpenID Connect, Graph API, and other awesome features.

+It is recommended to read the [Auth Scenarios](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios) doc, specifically the [Scenarios section](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios#application-types-and-scenarios).
+For some topics about registering/integrating an app, checkout [this doc](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications).
+And finally, we have a great topic on the Auth protocols you would be using and how they play with Azure AD in [this doc](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-openid-connect-code).

+While Python-specific samples will be added into the aforementioned documents as an on-going effort, you can always find [most relevant samples just inside this library repo](https://github.com/AzureAD/azure-activedirectory-library-for-python/tree/dev/sample).

 ## Community Help and Support